-Robinne Gray has lived in the Chesapeake Bay watershed since 2008.
-She spent her childhood in the desert southwest (Salt River watershed), and lived for many years in the Finger Lakes region of central New York (St. Lawrence Seaway watershed).
-For fun, Robinne studies natural history and botany and enjoys hiking and paddling explorations around the mid-Atlantic region.
+Robinne Gray is living in her fourth major watershed.
+She spent her childhood in the desert southwest (Salt River watershed), then lived in the Finger Lakes region of central New York (St. Lawrence Seaway watershed) and the Washington DC metro region (Chesapeake watershed) before relocating to the central Alleghenies (Ohio River watershed).
+For fun, Robinne studies natural history and botany and enjoys hiking and paddling explorations.
 Robinne is a member of the Gaian Leadership Council.

 Krista Hiser is the convener of the Gaian Guild of Hawaiʻi.
 She is a professor at Kapi’olani Community College in Honolulu, Hawaiʻi where she teaches writing, rhetoric, and a course on climate literature.
 Her favorite Gaian practices are working less, meditating at her sit spot at Waiakeakua, and reading.